Because I am able to break through attorney’s barriers to success and help them show up as real and authentic in front of a jury.

-You probably don’t.
-Although if you think your case is going to trial, I wouldn’t bet that it will settle and wait to hire a consultant when it doesn’t.
+If you think your case could potentially going to trial, I wouldn’t bet that it will settle and wait to hire a consultant when it doesn’t.
 In addition, hiring a consultant often helps you frame the case in a way that can lead to higher settlements.
 Twenty five percent of the cases I prep end up settling, and all of those cases settled for much more than the initial offer.
 There’s something to be said about sending the message to the opposition that you are serious and committed about going to trial.

 Can you help me with witnesses?

 Yes.
 Witness preparation is essential in most cases, because outside of opening and closing, the people who tell your story at court are the witnesses!
 We prepare your witnesses for trial by carefully walking them through their story and arming them with their core truths.
 We empower them with tools to help them stay calm so that they can communicate with precision and accuracy.
 Click HERE for more info on my Witness Prep Program.